ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 ## Technical Overview

-Capacitor wraps the web app in a so called "WebView" that can display web apps inside the native app.
+Capacitor wraps the web app in a so-called "WebView" that can display web apps inside the native app.
 It injects a "bridge" into the app running in the webview, that connects the code of the web app and the code of the native part so these can interact.

 This way, functionality normally only available to native code can be used in the web app, and native code can interact with the web app running in the webview as well.